In addition to completing the online application form, the applicant should be prepared to upload the following supporting items in PDF format:

 3. Transcripts

-Scanned copies of official transcripts from every post-secondary institution attended and listed on the application.
+Scanned copies of transcripts from every post-secondary institution attended and listed on the application.
 International academic records must be in the original language accompanied by an official English translation.
-It is our goal to significantly cut back on the receipt of paper.
-Applicants should not send hard copies of official transcripts until receiving notice that they have been recommended for admission.

 Please note: Some transcripts list vague or generic course titles.
 For example, it might be useful to know that “English II” was a course in 17th and 18th century British writers, or that “American Literature I” was a course on Hawthorne, Melville, and Twain.
 Please supply such descriptions along with the transcripts, scanning them as part of the transcripts document.

-*Upon notification, applicants recommended by the Department of English to the Graduate School for admission must submit original sealed and certified transcripts, as indicated above.
-These official documents should be sent as soon as possible for final admission consideration by the Graduate School to the following address:
+When an applicant is recommended for admission by the Department of English, the Graduate School will request the applicant’s official transcripts.
+These official documents should be sent as soon as possible for final admission consideration by the Graduate School.
+For more information, please visit the Graduate School’s Requirements for Admission page.

 6. Supplemental Applications materials: